IrisShaders/glsl-transformer/README.md

 ## Todo

-- Make something like a TransformationManager that contains all the boilerplate for parsing setup (like what IntegratedTest does)
 - Handle lexing and parsing errors in an API-user friendly way (also useful for testing)
 - Snapshot tests with glslang test files where the snapshot content is the parsing errors that occurred during parsing
 - Write the remaining TransformationPhase tests